Backyard Gems: Adventure Bound in Leduc

 We are 15 minutes away from Edmonton and you can encounter a community where the pace is slower, the adventures are enriching and the people are welcoming!

-Here is our top list of things to do in Leduc this summer:
+Here are some of our favourite things to do in Leduc with the kids.

-Starting June 26th, from 10 am to 4 pm, until the end of August, the Leduc Heritage Grain Elevator is open for tours!
-Grain Elevators are an important development in our Albertan history and offer a chance to see our past! leducelevator.ca/about-us
+The Leduc Heritage Grain Elevator is open for pre-booked tours!
+Grain Elevators are an important development in our Albertan history and offer a chance to see our past.
+Instructions to arrange a tour are available on their website.

 The Dr. Woods Museum is the home of one of the first doctors in the area.
-The museum is open Tuesday through Friday from 11 am to 5 pm.
-Grab some flapper pie and tea on July 15thwww.woodsmuseum.com
+Located at 4801-49th Ave in downtown Leduc, the museum is open year-round Monday through Saturday, 10 am-4 pm.
+You can also find them on Facebook and Instagram.

-The Alexandra Outdoor Pool opened May 29th.
+A entry on our list of Alberta’s outdoor pools, the Alexandra Outdoor Pool is open May 13 to September 3, 2023 from 10am to 8pm (weather permitting).
 You can cool down at the pool, sunbathe on the grassy area or take a plunge on the diving board.
-Did I mention that a family rate is only $15.25 for the day? www.leduc.ca/alexpool
+Did I mention that a family rate is only $15.50 for the day?

-The Leduc Spray Park also opened May 29th.
+Next door to the outdoor pool, the FREE Leduc Spray Park also opened May 13th.
 Washrooms, a playground and picnic areas are available.

 Take a stroll down Mainstreet Leduc and check out the historic buildings and local businesses.
 Stop in for a milkshake at the Leduc Coffee Shop.
 You can choose any flavour and have it made fresh right before you!
 After your treat, check out the neighbourhood toy store, Playing for Keeps Toys.
 Kids can play with the Calico Critters or make an ice cream sundae bath scrub to take home.